 The cornea is an integral part of the eye.
 It is your eye’s clear, protective outer layer.
 It helps the eye to focus properly and causes the involuntary reflex for the eyelids to close.
-Along with the sclera (the white portion of your eye), cornea serves as a barrier against dirt, germs, and other things that can cause damage.
+Along with the sclera (the white portion of your eye), the cornea serves as a barrier against dirt, germs, and other things that can cause damage.

 It also plays a key role in vision.
 As light enters your eye, it gets refracted, by the cornea’s curved edge.
 This helps determine how well your eye can focus on objects near and far away.
-If your cornea is damaged by any kind of disease, infection, or an injury, the resulting scars can affect your vision.
+If your cornea is damaged by any kind of disease, infection, or injury, the resulting scars can affect your vision.
 They might block or distort light when it enters your eye.

 Corneal scars may be caused by the following:

 - Injury to the cornea (abrasion, laceration, burns, or disease).